 - 7.11 Learner support is available to provide financial support for individuals with a specific financial hardship preventing them from taking part / continuing in learning.
-Before you award support to a learner, you must identify their needs within the following 'categories': - Hardship funding general financial support for vulnerable and financially disadvantaged learners; - 20+ childcare funding for learners aged 20 or older on the first day of learning who are at risk of not starting or continuing learning because of childcare costs; - Residential access funding to support Combined Authority AEB-funded learners (set out in paragraph 4.4) where they need to live away from home to access provision; and - COVID-19 response support disadvantaged learners who cannot undertake online delivery in the event of local or national measures in response to COVID-19. - 7.12 You must not claim more than 5% of your total Learner Support final claim as administration expenditure.
+Before you award support to a learner, you must identify their needs within the following 'categories': - Hardship funding general financial support for vulnerable and financially disadvantaged learners. - 20+ childcare funding for learners aged 20 or older on the first day of learning who are at risk of not starting or continuing learning because of childcare costs; - Residential access funding to support Combined Authority AEB-funded learners (set out in paragraph 4.4) where they need to live away from home to access provision; and - ICT devices and connectivity to support disadvantaged learners suffering financial hardship who cannot undertake online delivery - 7.12 You must not claim more than 5% of your total Learner Support final claim as administration expenditure.
 You must document your process for managing your administration costs over the current funding year and record, report and retain evidence on spending for each of the categories.
 If you do not have a Learner Support allocation, you must follow these rules and claim learner support using the earnings adjustment statement (EAS).